Kohl's

 Kohl's is headquartered in the Milwaukee suburb of Menomonee Falls, Wisconsin.
-It became the largest department store chain in the United States in May 2012, surpassing its biggest competitor J. C. Penney.
+It became the largest department store chain in the United States in May 2012, surpassing its competitor JCPenney.
 The company is listed on both the S&P 400 and the Fortune 500.
 In terms of revenue, the chain was the 23rd-largest retailer in the United States in 2019.
-As of 2013, Kohl's was the second-largest U.S. department store company by retail sales.

-As of February 2023, the current CEO is Tom Kingsbury, who accepted the position after serving on an interim basis since December 2022.
-He replaced Michelle Gass once she took a position with Levi Strauss.
+As of May 2025, the Acting CEO of Kohl's is Michael Bender, following the firing of Ashley Buchanan, who served as CEO for less than five months.
+Tom Kingsbury previously served as CEO from 2022 to early 2025, replacing Michelle Gass.

 History

 Maxwell Kohl, who had operated traditional grocery stores since 1927, built his first supermarket in 1946, the first in what would become a southeastern Wisconsin chain known as Kohl's Food Stores.
 In September 1962, after building Kohl's Food Stores into the largest supermarket chain in the Milwaukee area, Kohl opened his first department store in Brookfield, Wisconsin.
 He positioned Kohl's between the higher-end department stores and the discounters, selling everything from candy to engine oil to sporting equipment.

 In 1972, the British American Tobacco Company's U.S. retail division, Batus Inc., bought a controlling interest in Kohl's Corporation, which at the time operated 50 grocery stores, six department stores, three drug stores, and three liquor stores.
 The Kohl family, led by Allen Kohl and Herb Kohl, continued to manage the company.
 Herb Kohl left the management in 1979, eventually becoming a United States senator and owner of the Milwaukee Bucks.
 The firm then expanded Kohl's presence from 10 to 39 stores in Wisconsin, Illinois and Indiana.
 The grocery stores were sold to A&P in 1983, operating under the name Kohl's Food Store, and later Kohl's Food Emporium.
 In February 2003, A&P put the Kohl's Food Stores up for sale, as part of an effort to reduce debt.
 That same year, A&P closed all Kohl's Food Stores locations and the Kohl family left remaining management.

 A group of investors, led by the senior management, purchased the company in 1986.
 Building on the existing 40 department stores, the company added 27 more stores over the next two years.
 In 1988, the chain acquired 26 locations from the Chicago-based retailer MainStreet, gaining several stores in Chicago's suburbs, the Twin Cities, and Michigan.
-Kohl's completed its initial public offering on May 19, 1992 and began trading on the New York Stock Exchange under the symbol KSS.
+Kohl's completed its initial public offering on May 19, 1992, and began trading on the New York Stock Exchange under the symbol KSS.